TimiKays/MindWord/SECURITY.md

 ## Found a Security Issue?

-- Message me directly on WeChat: TimiKays (mention security issue)
+- Message me directly: timikays@qq.com (mention security issue)
 - Or create a private GitHub Issue
 - I'll handle it ASAP, but as a personal project, response might be slower